OpenStack and Ceph

 openstack volume create --size 10 test-vol

-rbd -p volumes ls # should show the volume
+rbd -p volumes ls

 Troubleshooting

-HEALTH_WARN: pool has no application Run ceph osd pool application enable <pool> rbd
+• HEALTH_WARN: pool has no application: Run ceph osd pool application enable <pool> rbd

-Glance upload fails Check rbd_store_user matches the keyring user
+• Glance upload fails: Check rbd_store_user matches the keyring user

-Cinder volume stuck in error Check cinder-volume logs for Ceph connection issues
+• Cinder volume stuck in error: Check cinder-volume logs for Ceph connection issues